claudiok/icetray-sim-services/resources/docs/index.rst

 This project contains the following classes, none of which are documented, so you have to look at the source code to see what they do.
 This is highly sub-optimal and will be fixed in the next release.

-- I3ModifyStartTime - Modifies the start time in the I3EventHeader in the frame.
 - I3SimConstants - A list of static variables commonly used by physics simulation specifically cross-section calculations
 - I3PropagatorService - Abstract base class for lepton propagator services.
 - I3SumGenerator - A class for generating the sum of several random numbers which all have the same probability density.